 MARA PREDATOR PROJECT

-The Mara North Conservancy (MNC) is a region of Maasailand lying along the North-West border of the Maasai Mara Reserve.
+The Olare Orok Conservancy (OOC), and Mara Naibosho Conservancy lie along the northern border of the Maasai Mara Reserve.

-The area is rich in wildlife and is visited by thousands of tourists each year, hoping to see the Big Five and the annual wildebeest migration.
-However, the area is also used for grazing cattle by local Maasai.
-This means that lions are at risk from conflict with livestock owners.
+Owned by the local Maasai, the area is rich in wildlife and is visited by thousands of tourists each year, hoping to see the Big Five and the annual wildebeest migration.
+However, much of the area is also used for grazing cattle, meaning that lions are at risk from conflict with livestock owners.

-When the migration returns to Tanzania, the number of natural prey drops, and attacks on cattle increase.
-Past conflicts between predators and livestock have led to the killing of several lions and the breakdown of large prides.
+When the wildebeest migration returns to Tanzania, the number of natural prey drops, and attacks on cattle increase.
+Past conflicts between predators and livestock have led to the killing of numerous lions and the breakdown of large prides.

 As cattle numbers and human encroachment increase, so does the threat to the lions here.